History of Sligo: Early Christian

-The present site of the town may have been wooded during the 5th century.
+The present site of the town may have been a wooded area during the 5th century.
 "That there were woods along the Sligo river," which is mentioned in Tírecháns Life of Patrick, wherein the saint prophesied that in later times the sea would force people to move from the early church site of Killaspugbrone near Strandhill to the present location of the town further upriver.

 The local Irish tuath, or territory, was called Cairbre Drom Cliabh or Críoch Cairbre.
 Another, older name, according to Acallamh na Sénorach was Críoch an Cosnámha (The District of Contention).
 Its age is unknown, but it appears to have acquired the name Cairbre in the 5th or 6th century AD.

 Gaelic Ireland was not an urban society, but a form of proto-urbanisation was introduced at this time with the development of large monastic centres.
 Many religious establishments were created in the area during the early Christian period.
 The Columban monastery at Drumcliff was the largest centre of population from its foundation in 561 AD.
 The remains now consist of a High Cross and the only round tower in county Sligo.
 Another early church was at Kilmacowen.

 By the early 12th century AD there was a bridge and a settlement in existence at the site of the present town.

 A rath, or ringfort, called Rath na Bhritóg (Fort of the Britons) existed on what is now Holborn hill on the north side of the town, which is in the townland of Rathquarter.
 Rathedmond also has the remains of a large rath.